rcolomina/math_puzzles/README.md

 ## Undertanding Cryptography Problems

-This section is dedicated to store solutions to the exercises in the book that can be found in the following link:
+This section is dedicated to store solutions of book exercises found at the following link:

 http://khosach.info/store/msresource/it/book/Understanding-Cryptography.pdf